CloudNationHQ/az-eduvision-tf-aks/200 nginx add-on - public/readme.md

-# Example 200 nginx add-on - public
+# Exercise 200 nginx add-on - public
 ## Goal of this exercise
 This exercise will provision a public Azure Kubernetes Service cluster and enables the application routing add-on.